C. K. Scott Moncrieff: First World War and military service

+Post-war work

-After the war, Scott Moncrieff worked for a year as private secretary to the press baron Alfred Harmsworth, Lord Northcliffe, owner of The Times.
-He then transferred to the editorial staff in Printing House Square.
+After the war, from 1920 to 1921, Scott Moncrieff worked for a year as private secretary to the press baron Alfred Harmsworth, 1st Viscount Northcliffe, owner of The Times.
+He then transferred to the editorial staff in Printing House Square, while also working as a journalist for The Times.
 Claud Cockburn, who worked in Printing House Square a few years later, wrote that the work of the Foreign Room was often held up for as much as half an hour while everyone was consulted about "the precise English word or phrase which would best convey the meaning and flavour of a passage in the Recherche du Temps Perdu", which Scott Moncrieff was then engaged in translating.
 In 1923, he moved to Italy for the sake of his health and divided his time between Florence, Pisa, and, later, Rome.
 He supported himself with literary work, notably translations from medieval and modern French.

-Remembrance of Things Past

 Scott Moncrieff published the first volume of his Proust translation in 1922 and continued to work on the other volumes until his death in 1930.
 By then he was working on the final volume.
 His choice of the title Remembrance of Things Past, by which Proust's novel has long been known in English, is not a literal translation of the original French: it is taken from the second line of Shakespeare's Sonnet 30: "When to the sessions of sweet silent thought / I summon up remembrance of things past".

-By the autumn of 1921, Scott Moncrieff had resigned his employment and determined to live from then on by translation alone.
+By the autumn of 1921, Scott Moncrieff had resigned his employment with The Times, and was determined to live from then on by translation alone.
 He had already successfully published his translations of Song of Roland and Beowulf, and now undertook to translate Proust's lengthy masterpiece in its entirety.
 He persuaded the publishers Chatto & Windus to undertake the project.

 On 9 September 1922 Sydney Schiff, a friend and admirer of Proust, was alarmed by the following publisher's announcement in The Athenaeum:

 Messrs Chatto & Windus, as publishers, and Mr Scott Moncrieff, as author, have almost ready the first instalment of M. Marcel Proust’s Remembrance of Things Past in the English translation.
 The title of this initial volume is 'Swann’s Way.'

 Schiff hastened to inform Proust that the titles in the English version were "hopelessly inaccurate".
 Proust, highly distressed, considered preventing the publication of the translation, but Swann's Way came out in English as scheduled on 19 September 1922.
 "Despite his shaky acquaintance with English, Proust was relieved a little as he struggled through his own copy by the beauty he dimly perceived."
 The English reviews were extremely complimentary both to the work itself and to the translation.